M4kset/M4kset/README.md

   <ul>
     <li>Witnessing how arguably optimized programs annihilated his toaster</li>
     <li>Being tired of using pirate programs</li>
+    <li>Wishing to have a program that fulfills his needs, or improves the workflow</li>
     <li>Getting tired of some people pretending that every person in the world has a similar pc to theirs</li>
   </ul>
-  <li>😔 Wishes to be in a world where the most optimized program is ran by the best computer on the world</li>
   <li>☢ Fan of manual memory management</<li>
   <li>Does have he mentioned he dislikes OOP programing paradigm and Python yet?</li>
   <li>Has no clue on how to use GitHub 👈😂</li>